Homemade Cherry Jam from Scratch

 For the Ball recipe you need:

 This makes 2 (8oz or 1/2 pint) jars of jam and you can multiply the ingredients to make larger batches.
 I multiplied all of the ingredients by 4 and made 8 half pint jars in each batch.

 - 1 box pectin

 For both types of pectin, the instructions are the same.

 - Wash, pit, and chop cherries.

-- Measure prepared cherries into a heavy saucepan and turn burner to medium.
+- Measure prepared cherries into a heavy saucepan and turn the burner to medium.

 - Measure pectin and part of the sugar (read pectin manufacturer’s instructions) into a bowl, mix and add to fruit.
 Stir.